 - Select the contractors based on prequalification outcome and any other factors including availability, skills etc.

-- Create a Project in the HazardCo Hub, which creates a Health and Safety Coordination/Management Plan, Site Pack, QR code and Hazard Board Share the information with contractors.
+- Create a Project in the HazardCo Hub, which creates a Site Specific Safety Plan, QR code and Hazard Board.
+Share the information with contractors.

 - Ensure induction expectations are understood by all workers, contractors and visitors.

-- Ensure all contractors have reviewed and agreement is reached and documented.
+- Ensure all contractors have reviewed the information and agreement is reached and documented.